tanner87661/IoTTStick/README.md

 # IoTTStick
-This is the master repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.
+This is the development repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.

 2021/3/27
 - Releases as 1.5.0 with support for GreenHat, BrownHat and new interfaces (lbServer, lbClient, loopback)